mhisoft/wallet/README.md

 *  The JRE is bundled with the release.
 But if you use your own JRE or JDK , the  “Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy”  need to be installed.

 * All the data are stored locally, encrypted.
 By default, it uses the PBEWithHmacSHA512AndAES_256 algorithm, 256 bit key encryption provide by the Java 8.
-No extra third party library is required.
+No extra third party library is used.

 * Password is stored in the most secured Hash format.
 In theory the password can't be reverse engineered from this hash , not under the current human technology.
 Random salted hashing with the  PBKDF2WithHmacSHA512 algorithm is used.
 More tech details please see  https://crackstation.net/hashing-security.htm for more information. (thanks to crackstation)